rhysd/action-setup-vim/README.md

 A real-world examples are workflows in [clever-f.vim][clever-f-workflow] and [git-messenger.vim][git-messenger-workflow].

+For comprehensive list of inputs and outputs, please refer [action.yml](./action.yml).

 ## Outputs

 This action sets installed executable path to the action's `executable` output.
 You can use it for running Vim command in the steps later.

+Here is an example to set Vim executable to run unit tests with [themis.vim][vim-themis].

 ```yaml
 - uses: actions/checkout@v2